SoftInstigate/restheart-website/use-cases/open-data-and-iot.md

 {: .text-justify .mb-5}
 RESTHeart also leverages MongoDB's Geospatial support and stores GeoJSON objects without the need to write complicated server-side code: geometries are then available to clients such as Google Maps via its API.

-{: .text-justify .mb-5}
-To see just how much money you can save in development cost using RESTHeart to enable your real-time data, open data or IoT application, see [RESTHeart’s ROI Calculator](../../editions#roi-calculator).